 When they arrived at the pushback location, they parked the vans and everyone was taken out and gathered together – everyone was brought to the same point.
 There were 7 soldiers (camouflage jackets and trousers – see Image 6, holding weapons, see Image 9) and maybe 8 people wearing civilian clothes and balaclavas.

-Then, the officers – 6 of them – wearing civilian clothes and balaclavas, speaking in Turkish and Arabic (in a Syrian accent) – started beating them with branches.
+Then, the officers – 6 of them – wearing civilian clothes and balaclavas, speaking in Turkish and Arabic (in a Syrian accent) – started beating them with branches according to the respondent.
 The group of people had done nothing to provoke the beating, but they were just taken from the van and ordered to sit and then the beating started.
 Some of the women were beaten, and so were the children.
 The beating lasted 1-2 minutes in total.

 This location was surrounded by trees – on both the Greek and the Turkish side.
 They were about 200 metres from the water’s edge.
 They could see the light of a mosque when they looked over to the Turkish side.
 One of the respondent’s friends explained that they were close to Kapikule (but on the Greek side they could see all of this).
 He said “Thank god we are not far from Edirne” – he knew this as his friend had been pushed back two times in the past month.
 After they were beaten, they were forced to stand in a line before they were forcibly searched.
 After searching people were walked to the river’s edge before being loaded into a boat.